sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   <tr>
     <td>Produce IT-enabled project intake condition standard</td>
     <td>
-Produce a list of conditions that IT-Enabled projects must meet before project intake can accept them. e.g.<Br>
+Produce a list of conditions that IT-Enabled projects must meet before project intake can accept them. e.g.<br>
 <li>Metrics of business outcomes are defined and approved by ESDC's Chief Architect</li>
 <li>The business sponsor commits the availability of, at minimum, one business subject matter expert throughout the IT Project</li>
 <li>The business sponsor commits the availability of, at minimum, one policy expert throughout the IT Project</li>